nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Glossary

-* *User* - A person that is using or being track by PlanITarium.
+* *User* - A person that is using or being tracked by PlanITarium.
 * *User Index* - The integer used to identify the user in PlanITarium.
 * *Group* - Logically identifies each generation of users.
 * *Group Index* - The integer used to identify the group in PlanITarium.
 * *Family* - The combined collection of all groups and users in PlaniTarium.
 * *Command* - Sequence of characters input by user to execute functions in PlanITarium.
 * *Delimiter* - Sequence of characters for specifying the boundary between separate areas of text.
-* *Mainstream OS* - Windows, Linux.
+* *Mainstream OS* - Windows, Linux, OS-X.
+* *UML* - Unified Modeling Language that provides a standard way to visualize the design of a system.
 * *PlantUML* - The tool used to create the UML diagrams seen in this guide.

 ---